 - Basic knowledge of Treasure Data.

-First, set your master api key as an environment variable before launch Jupyter.
-The master API KEY can be retrieved from the Console’s profile page.
+Set your master api key as an environment variable before launching Jupyter.
+The master API KEY can be retrieved from the TD Console profile.

 $ export TD_API_KEY="1234/abcde..."

 |The TD_API_KEY must be set before launching Jupyter.|